NyteshadeXT/PF2e-Vault/9) Completed Adventures/1F - Some Assembly Required (D208).md

 > [!note]+ Read Aloud
 > A door with a horizontal slot cut into the center is set into a small alcove ahead.
 The door is wrapped with a thick chain and locked with a heavy padlock.
 Suddenly, a frail human hand shoots out through the slot, reaching for you.
 In a desperate whisper, a young girl’s voice says, “Help me!
 Quick!
 Please!”

 **The Cell Door:** The lock on the door is a good one ([[skills#Thievery|Thievery]] DC 20 to open), and the door is made of thick wood (Hardness 10, HP 40, BT 20).
-Breaking the door open requires a successful DC 24 [[../../rules/actions/force-open|Force Open]]-Athletics checks.
+Breaking the door open requires a successful DC 24 [[force-open|Force Open]]-Athletics checks.
 The sound of smashing the door attracts two kobold patrols.

 Zeta knows the guards have a key, and they most recently went somewhere to the south.
 The kobold wild mage, Jiro, currently holds the key in area 10.